smangham/project-novice/_episodes/05-quality.md

 ~~~
 {: .language-python}

-We'll be revisiting module-level docstrings later.

-A number of different docstring formats exist:
+There's a number of different docstring formats:

-- reST - based on reStructuredText.
-This is probably more prevalent nowadays, and is used by default in PyCharm
+- reST - based on reStructuredText, is the most common at the moment
 - Epytext - historically based on a format of docstrings used for Java, in their javadoc documentation
 - Google - they have their own format
 - numpydoc - recommended by Numpy, based on the Google format, quite verbose

 The format we're using here for our examples is reST.

+Not only does structured documentation in the form of docstrings or their equivalents in another language make development easier, there's also sites (like [ReadTheDocs](https://readthedocs.io)) that can compile your code comments into a searchable website.
+You can even hyperlink between functions, or use add-ons to include LaTeX equations into the site.

 > ## Improved Commenting for our Temperature Functions
 >
-> ???
-UPDATE
+> Let's think about some example functions:
 >
 > ~~~
 > def fahr_to_cels(fahr):